alanna-hagedorn/alanna-hagedorn/README.md

 - ✍️ I'm currently working as a **Senior Technical Publications Specialist @ ChemTreat**
 - 🌱 I’m currently exploring **Swift and API Documentation**
 - 👩🏼‍💻 I'm open to new opportunities and always looking for a new challenge!
--  ⚡ Fun fact: I have a twin Sphynx 🐈, a Great Dane 🐕, and a Yellow Lab 🐶
+- 🏃‍♀️ I'm always finding time to take a run or get outside for a nice walk 🌞